eddie-energy/architecture/arc42/aiida/building-block-view/data-source/data-source-sinapsi.md

 ---

-The [Sinapsi Alfa](https://www.sinapsitech.it/en/home-alfa/) is an Data Source that supports Open Meter 2.0 smart meters which are commonly used in **Italy**.
+The [Sinapsi Alfa](https://www.sinapsitech.it/en/home-alfa/) is a Data Source that supports Open Meter 2.0 smart meters which are commonly used in **Italy**.

 ![Sinapsi Alfa device](./figures/alfa-bianco.jpg)